reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 ### Must-have

+1. The topics must capture the source of that data that is exchanged through that message: whether it came from the tedge device, a child device or a service on any one of them.
-1. A topic structure to receive telemetry data from services running on the main device, which can't be associated to the main device or some child device, but must be associated to a logical service entity that is linked to the main device.
+1. A topic structure to receive telemetry data from services running on a device (main or child), which can't be associated to the main device or some child device, but must be associated to a logical service entity that is linked to that device.
 1. Consistency in the topic structures for the main device, child device and services
 1. Support nested child devices so that telemetry data and commands can be received from/sent to child devices of child devices. deployments with at least 3 levels of nesting: a thin-edge device, its children and grand-children are not uncommon.